 Manda also took this great shot of Anna with the lighthouse.
 I was not familiar with where we would be going, so I chose not to bring my camera, and just used my phone.
 Next time I will bring my big camera.

 I took a screen shot of my maps to show how we were “in the water” while on Disappearing Island.

 On our boat ride back, the guides talked a bit about dolphins.
 We were able to see some Atlantic Bottlenose dolphins swimming throughout the lagoon.
 There are over 1000 of them living in the lagoon, that never go out.

 There are several differences between ocean and lagoon dolphins.
 Lagoon dolphins have smaller bodies, because their habitat is smaller.
 But their fins are larger to help them maneuver around obstacles, such as boats.
 Lagoon dolphins also travel in smaller pods.

 We’ve been on some pretty great adventures along our homeschooling journey, and this one is definitely on the top of our list.
-Have you ever been to a secluded beach like this?
-We want to know.
-Share with us on Instagram!
+Would you have believed exploring one of the most productive natural habitats in the world could be so much fun?